When Will a Promise or Statement Be Considered a Binding Contract?

 Have You Made an Offer?

-For example, telling a business partner that you can sell your widgets for $50 a piece after learning that the competition sells a similar product for $60 could be considered an offer, especially if he or she responded in the affirmative (i.e. "That sounds great.").
-Let's assume that partner decided to cancel a meeting with the other distributor (your competition) only to discover that you can't sell them for less than $65.
-He or she may be able to make the case that you had offered to sell the widgets for $50.
+For example, telling a business owner that you can sell your widgets for $50 apiece after learning the competition sells a similar product for $60 could be considered an offer, especially if they responded in the affirmative, i.e., "That sounds great."
+This scenario creates an enforceable contract.
+Under the contract terms, you have agreed to provide widgets for $50 each.

 When a Statement or Promise Becomes a Contract: Overview

-The idea of giving a remedy against a person who has broken his or her promise appeals to most people.
+Providing a remedy against a person who has broken their promise appeals to most people.
 However, the "detrimental reliance" of the promisee (the person to whom the promise is made) on the promise must be reasonable and foreseeable by the promisor (the person who made the promise) at the time of the statement.

 Simple Statement or Contractual Offer?
 An Illustration

-Let's sayJohn tells Doris he will pay her $3,000 to take care of his children for the summer.
-Doris cancels her less lucrative summer employment in favor of John's offer, but at the last minute John takes in a foreign exchange student who will do the work for free.
+Suppose John says he will pay Doris $3,000 to care for his children for the summer.
+Doris cancels her less-lucrative summer employment in favor of John's offer.
+At the last minute, John takes in a foreign exchange student who will do the work for free.
 Doris may be able to receive damages from John for the lost earnings she suffered by relying on his promise.

 Get Legal Help Understanding What Can Be Construed as a Contract